carlpietrzak/Cheat-Sheets/README.md

 - [Natural Language Processing](NLP.md) - Natural Language Processing resources: NLTK, SKLearn NLP and more.

-- [Statistics](Statistics.md) - mostly optional reading for students who would like to deepen their understanding of statistics.
+- [Statistics](Statistics.md) - mostly optional reading for students who would like to deepen their understanding of statistics and math.

 - [Datasets](Datasets.md) -  links to interesting datasets.